Factoring Company Invoice Processing: AI Extraction Guide

 Every invoice that crosses your desk represents a funding decision.
 Before you advance 80-90% of an invoice's face value, your team needs to verify specific data points that determine whether the transaction is creditworthy, whether the debtor is within concentration limits, and whether the invoice itself is legitimate.
 Getting these fields wrong, or extracting them slowly, directly impacts your funding velocity and risk exposure.

-Here are the fields your operations team must capture from every client invoice:
+Capture these fields from every client invoice:

 How AI Extraction Handles Format Diversity